-The Apply to All Visible Drawings on the current frames.
+The Apply to All Visible Drawings option is used to paint several drawings on separated layers on the current frames.
 If you have a character broken in several layers, you can enable this option to paint all your layers at once.
 The operation is only applied on the current frame.
 This option will stay enabled only for the next action.
 If you want to use it again, you must click on the Apply to All Visible Drawings button again.